An American Executive travels to China to solve the mystery of funds drainage from the company he works for.

 Linda’s story may had been sat really well with the host, as his eyes were all lit up and the face was radiant and illuminated by pride and gratitude.
 One could see that the man standing in front of J.J. and Linda, was taking great pride in the fact that such a well-read and educated woman was praising his culture and his native lands.

--It is a great pleasure to hear this, Mrs. Parker!
-I am looking forward to meet your husband.
-Now, if I may take you to a booth I am sure you will enjoy what we can offer here, in this little store of ours.
+-Now, if I may take you to a booth I am sure you will enjoy what we can offer here, in this little store of ours.
 Ismail deeply tilted his trunk from the middle section of his body and took the lead in taking his new customers into an area which from the entrance, one wouldn’t have guessed it even existed.
 As a matter of fact, the coffee shop was gaining space while advancing towards the back.
 Linda figured out right away that Ismail started small and slowly bought the businesses at the rear end of his shop.
 Now his coffee shop was stretching for the whole width of the small plaza.
 He smartly divided the patrons’ area with little live palm trees, creating an oasis atmosphere.
 As a matter of fact, every booth was surrounded from three places with wooden barrels in which he planted six feet tall palm and fig trees.
 Nobody knew how he managed to keep these trees this short, but they definitely were giving the patrons the sensation of a fairy tale, a feeling similar to the un matchable “Arabian nights”

 The spot Ismail chose for his guests was “tucked” somehow at the far end of the room and one would realize that it was meant to be “awarded” to special people who were visiting his business.
 It was almost secluded from other booths by being almost encircled with these barrels.
 The palm and the fig trees were offering a full “protection” from the other patrons’ eyes and the sign “Reserved” strengthened Linda’s opinion that J.J. was a very important guest whenever he decided to sip and enjoy a good Turkish coffee.
 Her mind started asking questions once again: “How does J.J. know this place?
 How does he know Ismail?
 What is the relationship between him and the man who owns this place?
 Is this just another coincidence, same like her encounters with Peter and Andrew McCarthy?
 At the end of the day, who is the real J.J.?”
 All these questions were pouring in, tormenting her imagination and judgement.